RobDat18/Developing_Data_Products/README.md

 # Developing_Data_Products
-This repository contains the final assignment of the Developing Data Products courseof the Coursera Johns Hopkins Data Science specialization
+This repository contains the final assignment of the Developing Data Products course of the Data Science specialization.